 Centre-farmer talks fail to make headway; next meet on Jan 15

-New Delhi, Jan 08: The meeting between the protesting farmer unions and the Centre on Friday hit the roadblock with farmers sticking to their demand of repeal of the farm laws and the Centre insisting that it cannot and will not take the laws back.
+New Delhi, Jan 08: The eighth round of negotiations between the protesting farmer unions and the Centre on Friday hit the roadblock with farmers sticking to their demand of repeal of the farm laws and the Centre insisting that it cannot and will not take the laws back.
 The two sides are going to meet again of January 15.

+Speaking to reporters after the meeting that lasted for little over two hours, Tomar said the government is still hopeful that union leaders will come with alternatives to discuss in the next round of talks on January 15.

+But, he virtually ruled out repeal of the laws saying many other groups across the country are supporting these reforms.

 Thousands of farmers, mainly from Punjab, Haryana and western Uttar Pradesh, are protesting at various border points of Delhi for over a month now against the three laws, despite the cold weather and heavy rains.